FtYadu/studio-AiEditorVideo/README.md

 ```
 See `.env.example` for all supported variables such as `GEMINI_API_KEY`, `OPENAI_API_KEY`, `ANTHROPIC_API_KEY`, and deployment IDs.

+### Security & Secrets

+Guidance for managing API keys and other secrets is available in [`docs/security.md`](docs/security.md).
+Store secrets in platform settings (Vercel, GitHub) and rotate keys regularly.

 ### Building for Production
 Run the following command to build the application for production:
 ```bash